LuinKalina/FreeGeoAPI/README.md

 Fork the repo!
 That way you can play around with whatever changes you want to make without affecting this repo.
 After your changes have been made, tested and reviewed, submit a pull request to the staging branch.

-Your new code will be reviwed again, tested again, then if it makes sense to move it to Master, it will be added to prod in the next release.
+Your new code will be reviewed again, tested again, then if it makes sense to move it to Master, it will be added to prod in the next release.

 Local Dev
 ===